couchbaselabs/sdk-rfcs/rfc/0059-sdk3-foundation.md

 #### KVConnectTimeout

-Number of seconds the client should wait while attempting to connect to a node’s KV service via a socket.
+Number of seconds the client should wait while attempting to connect to a node's KV service via a socket.
 Initial connection, reconnecting, node added, etc.

 - Connection String: `kv_connect_timeout`
 - Type: `Duration`